Healthy Instant Pot Zuppa Toscana (Dairy free!)

 Step two: Deglaze the insert

-Once the turkey is browned, add a small amount of the broth and use a wooden or plastic spatula to deglaze the bottom of the insert (scrape off any cooked on bits).
+Turn off the Sauté function and add a small amount of the broth and use a wooden or plastic spatula to deglaze the bottom of the insert (scrape off any cooked on bits).
 This is always a good idea when using a pressure cooker because you don’t want to get a burn warning.

 Step three: Add the broth, vegetables and beans